ministryofjustice/security-guidance/docs/patch-management-guide.md

 This schedule outline is considered a baseline.
 Some systems might require different patching schedules.
 These different schedules must be identified in the system's Information Risk Assessment Report \(IRAR\).

-An IRAR is normally completed by Security Architects and Risk Assessors, in conversation with the system architects, designers and developers.
-The IRAR document must also be agreed with the Business Continuity Team.
-For more information regarding IRARs, and how to create and maintain them, contact the [Security team](mailto:security@justice.gov.uk).

 |Rating \(Severity\)|Infrastructure Devices; Server Applications; Digital Services|End User Client Devices|Web Check Reporting|
 |-------------------|-------------------------------------------------------------|-----------------------|-------------------|
 |Critical \(4\)|3-7 days after vulnerability alert released.|14 days after vulnerability alert released.|**Urgent:** Serious configuration problems that you should fix without delay and no later than 28 days after the vulnerability alert is released.|